maxafanasiev/test_actions/README.md

 There are 6 main directories in the [`src`](./src) directory:

-- [`analyse`](./src/analyse): Analysis of the scraped data (mostly in python).
+- [`analyse`](./src/analyse): Analysis of the scraped data (mostly in Python).
 - [`correct`](./src/correct): Correcting/cleaning the scraped data.
 - [`data`](./src/data): The raw report data.
 - [`fetch`](./src/fetch): Fetching/scraping the report data.
 - [`parse`](./src/parse): Parsing the scraped data (i.e. html -> csv).
 - [`write`](./src/write): Writing to both the `reports.csv` file and the log file.

-The [`plugins`](./plugins) directory contains wordpress plugins to be used with the report CSVs produced by the scraper (these are probably only interesting if you're interested in data vis/wordpress plugins).
+The [`plugins`](./plugins) directory contains WordPress plugins to be used with the report CSVs produced by the scraper (these are probably only interesting if you're interested in data vis/WordPress plugins).

-All javascript code for is documented with JSDoc and all python code is written in an interactive python file (you should hopefully be able to run this like a jupyter notebook).
+All javascript code is documented with JSDoc and all Python code is written in an interactive Python file (you should hopefully be able to run this like a Jupyter notebook).